Antimoxs/Antimoxs/README.md

 # **Haii!
 I am Antimoxs and welcome to my GitHub!**
-I mainly code in Java but also have basic knowledge in Python, JavaScript, Html, Vue.js/Nuxt.js and Css/Sass.
+I mainly code in Java but also have basic knowledge in Python, JavaScript/TypeScript, Html, Vue.js/Nuxt.js and Css/Sass.
 It all started a few years ago with my very own Discord bot in Java.
 Since then I've been improving my Java skills and now working on some more projects besides my bot.
 I also started to get my head through web-developing via Nuxt.
 Currently im working on a next-gen minecraft server-system for our Blaubart.net server. (https://blaubart.net)

 Check out: